Retail EDI Glossary

 A good or service brought into one country from another.

-Used to describe items that the consumer was not intending to buy but added to their basket once they saw the item.
-Retailers utilize endcaps, check lanes, and other high traffic areas to entice customers.
+Items that the consumer was not intending to buy but added to their basket once they saw the item.
+Retailers utilize endcaps, check lanes and other high traffic areas to entice customers.

 Item Management System / Item Management Services (IMS)